crossplane/crossplane/docs/concepts.md

 higher level infrastructure like databases, message queues, buckets, secure connectivity, managed Kubernetes, and more

-### Infrastructure Namespace

-Crossplane supports connecting multiple cloud provider accounts from a single control plane, so different environments (dev, staging, prod) can use separate accounts, projects, and/or credentials.

-The provider and resource classes for these environments can be kept separate using an infrastructure namespace (gcp-infra-dev, aws-infra-dev, or azure-infra-dev) for each environment.
-You can create as many as you like using whatever naming works best for your organization.

 ### Project Namespace

-When running a shared control plane or cluster it's a common practice to create separate project namespaces (app-project1-dev) for each app project or team so their resource are kept separate and secure.
+When running a shared control plane or cluster it's a common practice to create separate project namespaces (app-project1-dev) for each app project or team so their resources are kept separate and secure.
 Crossplane supports this model.

 ### App Project Namespace